Middle East Centre Archive

 Wireless internet is available in the Archive reading room.
 Researchers with access to Eduroam will automatically connect.
 Other researchers will need to get a password from the Porter’s lodge for the visitor’s network.

-Advice on citation is available from our How to cite from the Archive webpage.
+How to cite from the Middle East Centre Archive